josStorer/get-current-time/README.md

 # Get Current Time Github Action

 This action sets the current ISO8601 time to the `time` output and also provides `readableTime`, `formattedTime`, and many more digital outputs like `year`, `day`, `second`, etc. Useful for setting build times in subsequent steps, renaming your artifact, or keeping the same recorded time for the entire workflow.

+You can view some typical input/output in the [action.test.js](./action.test.js) file.

 ## Inputs